 How Is It Scored?

-There are five qualifying rounds.
-The best four of which count towards Regional Championship.
-In the event of a tie, the dropped scores will come into Play.
-The Grande Final is held over two days, Saturday and Sunday.
-Competitors will be given 3 penalty points for each regional round in which they did not compete, these will count towards their overall score in the Grande Final, the competitor may receive a maximum of twelve points.
-(At these Grande Finals the lowest score wins)
+All qualifying rounds score for the championship ( there is however, a 1 round drop option).
+In the event of a tie, the dropped score will come into Play.
+The Grande Final is held over two days, Saturday practice and Sunday Race Day.
+Competitors will be given 3 penalty points for each regional round in which they did not compete(less the drop option) these will count towards their overall score in the Grande Final.
+At these Grande Finals the lowest score wins.

 - 3rd = 3 points etc